Koodal Nagar, Madurai: Road transport

 So many Madurai City Corporation buses ply via.
 Koodal Nagar.
-Periyar Bus Terminus which is one of the key bus terminii in Madurai is located at about 7 km from Koodal Nagar.
+Periyar Bus Terminus which is one of the key bus terminuses in Madurai is located at about 7 km from Koodal Nagar.
 Koodal Nagar is also served by another bus stand viz., Arappalayam Bus Terminus which is just 4 km from it.
 One more Bus stand namely Anna Bus Terminus is situated at about 8 km from Koodal Nagar.

 Rail transport

 Koodal Nagar has a railway station in which some of the trains entering Madurai city stop for a while for the passengers to detrain.
 Bharat Gaurav train bound for Amritsar and back departs and arrives from Koodal Nagar.
 Madurai Junction railway station which is busy round the clock is situated at about 6.5 km from Koodal Nagar.

 Air transport

 From Koodal Nagar, Madurai Airport at Avaniapuram is located at about 19 km.

 Education

 Schools

 Keswick Public School and St. Joseph Matriculation Higher Secondary School are some of the important schools in Koodal Nagar.